Sign up now

 Subscribe to our latest news & alerts

-The conflict continues to be the source of relentless human rights violations and abuses against the civilian population.
-Despite some progress, especially in relation to the development of a more comprehensive legal framework in 2018, the regular use of torture and other forms of ill-treatment against conflict-related detainees persists, in particular in detention facilities well known for their lack of compliance with international human rights standards, such as Kandahar.
-Human rights defenders are increasingly threatened, detained, and killed across Afghanistan by both State and non-State actors.
-Journalists are also targeted because of their work.
-Afghan women and girls are subjected to various forms of gender-based violence throughout the territory, especially in Taliban-controlled areas.
-Afghanistan submitted its second periodic report to the Committee against Torture (CAT) in 2016, 20 years after its initial report.
-The following year, the OMCT and its partner organisation Civil Society and Human Rights Network (CSHRN) submitted an alternative report on Afghanistan to the CAT.
-Key challenges were identified and recommendations of reforms were expressed in order to prevent torture, fight impunity, and provide victims with redress.
+Previously, Afghanistan had submitted its second periodic report to the Committee against Torture (CAT) in 2016, 20 years after its initial report.
+The following year, the OMCT and its partner organisation Civil Society and Human Rights Network (CSHRN) had submitted an alternative report on Afghanistan to the CAT.
+Key challenges were identified and the time and the CAT issued recommendations for reforms in order to prevent torture, fight impunity, and provide victims with redress.